-For a basic description of the transcription process see Transcribing a Movie for CaptionMaker and Transcribing a Movie File for MacCaption.
+For a basic description of the transcription process see Speech Transcription for CaptionMaker and Transcribing a Movie File for MacCaption.

-For more detailed information see the Timed Text Speech chapter in the CaptionMaker and MacCaption User Guides.
+For more detailed information see the Timed Text Speech topic in the CaptionMaker and MacCaption User Guides.

 Importing a Text File